 The inverse relationship between LDL-C and T2DM risk

 Although the association between dyslipidemia and T2DM is well known, the causal relationship remains debatable.
-The evaluation of genetic variants investigating the relationships between circulating lipid fractions and T2DM showed a strong association between genetically lower circulating LDL-C levels and the risk of T2DM (156).
-Furthermore, in an observational study with individuals not using antihypertensive or lipid-lowering therapies, low LDL-C concentrations may be associated with or causing an increased risk of diabetes (157).
-Regardless of lipid-lowering therapies, low LDL-C concentrations have been associated with a 2-fold increased risk of T2DM, and this association is proportional to the lifetime exposure to low LDL-C concentrations (158).
-Incident diabetes did not increase when the target LDL-C level was higher than 2.59 mmol/L, meaning the lower LDL-C target statin level contributed to the higher risk of diabetes (159).
+Evaluation of genetic variants to investigate the relationship between circulating lipid fractions and T2DM revealed a strong association between genetically lower circulating LDL-C levels and the risk of T2DM (156).
+Furthermore, in an observational study of individuals not using antihypertensive or lipid-lowering therapies, low LDL-C concentrations appeared to be associated with or causing an increased risk of diabetes (157).
+Regardless of lipid-lowering therapies, low LDL-C concentrations have been associated with a 2-fold increased risk of T2DM, an association proportional to lifetime exposure to these low concentrations (158).
+Incident diabetes did not increase when the target LDL-C level was higher than 2.59 mmol/L, meaning that the lower LDL-C target statin level contributed to the higher risk of diabetes (159).

-In the Justification for the Use of Statins in Primary Prevention (JUPITER) trial, the risk of T2DM was higher in patients who achieved LDL-C <30 mg/dL compared to those with higher levels (160).
-In a meta-analysis with 13 randomized controlled trials, there was a 9% increased risk for incident DM (161).
-A similar result was observed by our consideration of the trials with anti-PCSK9ab (162).
-An analysis of 5 studies showed that intensive-dose statin therapy was associated with an increased risk of newly acquired diabetes compared with moderate-dose statin therapy (163).
-The same was found in an analysis involving 8 trials with intensive statin therapy, there was an 18% higher risk of incident DM (164).
-Indeed, high-dose statin increased the incidence of new-onset diabetes among patients with 2 to 4 risk factors for diabetes (165).
-Despite this slight increase of incident T2DM, this risk is outweighed by reducing the incidence of coronary events (161).
+In the Justification for the Use of Statins in Primary Prevention (JUPITER) trial, the risk of T2DM was higher in patients with LDL-C <30 mg/dL compared to those with higher levels (160).
+In a meta-analysis of 13 randomized controlled trials, there was a 9% increased risk for incident DM (161).
+We observed a similar result when considering the trials with anti-PCSK9ab (162).
+An analysis of five studies showed that intensive-dose statin therapy was associated with an increased risk of newly acquired diabetes compared with moderate-dose statin therapy (163).
+The same was found in an analysis involving eight trials with intensive statin therapy — there was an 18% higher risk of incident DM (164).
+Indeed, high-dose statin therapy increased the incidence of new-onset diabetes among patients with two to four risk factors for diabetes (165).
+Despite this slight increase of incident T2DM, the risk is outweighed by the reduced incidence of coronary events (161).

-The molecular mechanisms that mediate the association between the use of statins and the incidence of DM remain unclear, especially the increased risk with greater reductions in LDL-C. One possible explanation involves the relationship between β-cell inflammation, oxidation and apoptosis (166) due to the internalization of cholesterol in pancreatic cells resulting in impaired insulin secretion (167).
-It is possible that the effect of statins on incident diabetes may originate from impaired insulin secretion, resulting in altered glucose metabolism (168), since high levels of intracellular cholesterol are detrimental to the function of pancreatic cells (167).
+The molecular mechanisms mediating the association between statin use and the incidence of DM remain unclear, especially regarding the increased risk with greater reductions in LDL-C. One possible explanation involves the relationship between β-cell inflammation, oxidation, and apoptosis (166) due to the internalization of cholesterol in pancreatic cells, resulting in impaired insulin secretion (167).
+It is possible that the effect of statins on incident diabetes may originate in impaired insulin secretion, resulting in altered glucose metabolism (168), as high levels of intracellular cholesterol are detrimental to pancreatic cells’ function (167).
 This was verified in in vitro studies which demonstrated that prolonged exposure of isolated rat islet β cells to LDL caused necrosis (169).

 In adipocytes, insulin stimulates glucose uptake by activating the insulin receptor tyrosine kinase, which in turn phosphorylates insulin receptor substrate-1, resulting in the recruitment of insulin-sensitive solute carrier family 2, member 4 (SLC2A4) to the plasma membrane (170).
 In an animal model of T2DM, treatment with atorvastatin at clinical doses inhibited adipocyte differentiation and decreased SLC2A4 expression, impairing insulin sensitivity (170).
-The reduction in SLC2A4 expression favors insulin resistance and this mechanism could explain the incidence of DM with the reduction of LDL.
+The reduction in SLC2A4 expression favors insulin resistance.
+This mechanism could explain the incidence of DM with a reduction of LDL.

 PCSK9 and HMGCR variants associated with LDL-C reduction but an increased risk of diabetes